Noise Levels in North Berkeley, Berkeley, CA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 5,577 North Berkeley residents, or 43.4%, live above that level.
 By land area, 37.4% of North Berkeley is above 55 dBA.

 Average noise levels for North Berkeley residents, grouped by direction from the center of North Berkeley.
-Western North Berkeley carries the highest population-weighted average; Northern North Berkeley carries the lowest.
-Just 14% of residents in Northern North Berkeley live in blocks above the EPA's 55 dBA threshold, a third of the share in Western North Berkeley.
+The highest population-weighted average is in southwestern North Berkeley; the lowest is in eastern North Berkeley, where just 30% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Quiet office to normal conversation